ammar-tanwar/bloglearnbay/posts/best-ai-ebooks-for-you-to-explore-and-refine-domain-knowledge.md

     1. AI For Cloud Computing, 2.
 Artificial Intelligence for Communications and Networks:-, 3.
 Blockchain - Artificial Intelligence and Financial Services, 4.
 Artificial Intelligence in Healthcare - 2nd edition, 5.
 AI-Powered Commerce, 6.
 AI - ML and DS for Oil and Gas Operations, 7.
 The AI Marketing Canvas, 8.
 AI and IoT For Smart City Applications, Conclusion
    ]
 ---
-<span style="color:blue; font-weight:bold; font-size:28px">Without Domain Knowledge An AI-Career is Nothing But A Day Dream- Explore The AI ebooks That Can Enrich The Same</span>
+<span style=" font-weight:bold; font-size:28px">Without Domain Knowledge An AI-Career is Nothing But A Day Dream- Explore The AI ebooks That Can Enrich The Same</span>

 Raw data is available in every industry.
 However, data is a new resource for businesses to improve, so artificial intelligence and machine learning are integrated into every industry.
 Automation in business processes is the main goal of Industry 4.0.